 Department, College, School, and Library evaluation processes and standards are developed at the local level by the Department, if applicable, and the Faculty Assembly or equivalent group, in consultation with their Dean or comparable administrator, that has approval authority.
 While these standards must align with the norms delineated in Sec.
-III.F. of this Manual, the Dean and academic unit(s) may establish more specific standards; relative weightings to be applied to teaching, student advising, research and scholarly activities, University and community service, and health care; and interpretations of the norms for the specific circumstances of that College, School, or Library, or for a Department within that College, School, or Library.
+III.F. of this Manual, the Dean and academic unit(s) may establish more specific standards; relative weightings to be applied to teaching, student advising, research and scholarly activities, University and community service, and health care; and community service, and health care; and interpretations of the norms for the specific circumstances of that College, School, or Library, or for a Department within that College, School, or Library.

+The University Committee on Academic Rank and Tenure reviews new or revised standards, relative weightings, and interpretations to ascertain that they are consistent with this Manual, and makes recommendations to the Provost.
 New and revised processes and standards are submitted to the UCART for review, with UCART recommendations for modification submitted to the Provost.
 The Provost reviews the UCART recommendations and determines whether to approve the submissions fully or conditionally, pending modification, following the process description linked from the Promotion and Tenure Resources page on the Provost's website.
-Approved promotion and tenure

-When aApproved by the Provost, these processes, standards, relative weightings, and interpretations promotion and tenure documents are made available on the Provost's website. on the Web site of the College, School, or Library, and they will be used to gauge the merit of applications for advancement.
+When a Approved by the Provost, these processes, standards, relative weightings, and interpretations promotion and tenure documents are made available on the Provost's website. on the Web site of the College, School, or Library, and they will be used to gauge the merit of applications for advancement.
 University evaluators must utilize these standards, relative weightings, and interpretations until they are changed.
-All participants in the promotion and tenure review process must utilize the approved standards to the applicant.
+All participants in the promotion and tenure review process must utilize the approved standards pertinent to the applicant.